 Regardless of the reason, using unlicensed contractors is a bad idea.
 Part of the fiduciary and oversight duties of any condominium or HOA board of directors is to ensure all projects done under their auspices are executed by licensed and bonded contractors, and that the work is done in accordance with the proper permitting procedures.

-Unlicensed contractors generally don't carry the vital forms of insurance that exist to protect consumers - and by extension, the homeowners in your community.
+Unlicensed contractors generally don't carry the vital forms of insurance that exist to protect consumers, and by extension, the homeowners in your community.

-Eventually, Jim's lawyer advises him to file suit.
-But not against Sluggo.
-They know Sluggo has no money and no assets they could collect against.
+Eventually, the worker's lawyer advises him to file suit.
+But not against the contractor company.
+They know company has no money and no assets they could collect against.
 Without insurance, a judgment to collect would be worthless.
 So, who's got the deep pockets in this case?
 Your condo or homeowners' association.

 If your board or management company allows the use of an unlicensed contractor, and a worker gets hurt, you can expect courts to hold your association and management property jointly liable as employers.

 Your risk isn't limited to workplace injuries, either.
 If you get cheap and hire unlicensed contractors, and the workmanship is deficient, or if one of your tenants or residents is hurt because a roof or deck collapsed, you'll have no recourse against the contractor.
 If they don't have workers compensation insurance, they probably won't carry contractors' liability insurance either.

 Make maintenance less messy—get a quote from a professional association manager and learn how they can be your maintenance mogul.

 At a minimum, before you authorize any third-party contractor to do any task, you should ensure that either your board of directors or your property manager carries out the following due diligence:

 If the association gets sued, association members could have an opening to sue incompetent or corrupt board members who use unlicensed contractors for projects over a specific amount established by law (usually about $500 depending on the state).